- Swiss testing laboratory

 Importance

-Colorfastness is a critical quality parameter for textiles, as it directly impacts consumer satisfaction and product lifespan.
-AATCC 61 testing helps manufacturers and retailers predict how fabrics will perform during regular use and laundering, preventing issues such as premature fading, color transfer, or uneven appearance.
-Beyond safeguarding brand reputation, AATCC 61 test supports compliance with international standards and facilitates global trade.
-For product developers, it provides valuable insights for selecting dyes, finishes, and treatments that enhance textile performance, making it an essential step in quality assurance and market readiness.
+Colorfastness is an important quality for textiles, because it highly impacts user satisfaction and lifespan of a product.
+AATCC 61 helps manufacturers to understand how fabrics will perform during regular use and laundering, preventing issues such as premature fading, color transfer, or uneven appearance.
+AATCC 61 test ensures compliance with international standards and supports global trade.
+It provides valuable insights to product developers on selecting dyes, finishes, and treatments that improve textile performance, making it a crucial step in quality assurance.

-At Microbe Investigations Switzerland (MIS), we deliver precise textile testing services, including AATCC 61.
+At Microbe Investigations Switzerland (MIS), we provide precise textile testing services, including AATCC 61.
 Our advanced laboratory equipment and expert team ensure fast, reliable, and reproducible results.

 Frequently Asked Questions